Fellowship for Indigenous Leadership

 Alumni Projects 2022 – 2023

-The following is a presentation of the work of some of the Alumni over the last 12 months through the Fellowship for Indigenous Leadership:
+The following is a presentation of the work of some of the Alumni during 2022 – 2023 through the Fellowship for Indigenous Leadership: